mikexcohen/GED_tutorial/README.md

 # GED_tutorial
-Code accompanying publication on GED tutorial
+Code accompanying publication (currently preprint submitted to NeuroImage) on GED tutorial.

+See the pdf manuscript.